microsoft/azure-schema-operator/README.md

 ## Contributing

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) which outlines all of our policies, procedures, and requirements for contributing to this project.
+As well as the [contribution docs](https://github.com/Microsoft/azure-schema-operator/contributing) on development and testing.

 ## Versioning and changelog

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](link-to-tags-or-other-release-location).
+For the versions available, see the [releases on this repository](https://github.com/microsoft/azure-schema-operator/releases).

-It is a good practice to keep `CHANGELOG.md` file in repository that can be updated as part of a pull request.

 ## Authors